 If you intend to spend time outdoors during the fall and winter seasons without freezing, an outdoor fireplace is the best option for you due to its high heat output.
 It's similar to an indoor fireplace in construction, and it's generally a safe and simple feature to maintain.
-Bricks, pre-fabricated stone, stucco, concrete, and plaster are among the typical materials used for outdoor fireplaces because they can withstand heat.
+Bricks, pre-fabricated stone, stucco, concrete, and plaster are among the typical materials used for outdoor fireplaces because they can withstand heat as well as outdoor exposure.
 Wood-burning fireplaces require higher chimneys for safety purposes, which means they tend to be taller and wider than the gas variety.
 If you prefer a shorter option, gas fireplaces will work, as they are equipped with exhaust vents, which take the place of the chimney.

 Whether you opt for a built-in or portable fireplace, you'll have to invest in weatherproofing.
 For instance, if you spot cracks on your brick surround, seal them with mortar or fireplace sealant; in some cases, bricks may need to be replaced entirely to prevent further deterioration.
 Additionally, heat-resistant spray and a fresh coat of paint can further protect your outdoor fireplace from the elements.

 On average, the cost for an outdoor fireplace is around $3,000, but these projects can range anywhere from $1,500 to $20,000.
 Just be sure to check on building restrictions imposed by your municipality, homeowners' association, or neighborhood association before installing any fire feature in your backyard, as some won't allow built-in fire pits or outdoor fireplaces.

 Safety Tips and Fire Pit Accessories